How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Embarking on an exercise routine doesn’t have to be intimidating.
 Here are some tips to help you get started:

-1. Consult Your Healthcare Provider: Before starting any exercise program, consult your healthcare provider to ensure it’s safe for your individual situation.
+1. Consult Your Healthcare Provider: Before starting any exercise program, consult your healthcare provider to ensure it’s safe for your situation.
 We are here to help you with this, with a free online telehealth consultation to answer all your questions.

 2. Set Realistic Goals: Start with achievable goals and gradually increase the intensity and duration of your workouts.